Superkikim/nexus-ai-chat-importer/README.md

 As this plugin is not yet available in the Obsidian Community Plugins repository, you'll need to install it manually.
 Follow these steps:

-1. Download the `main.js` file from the `dist` folder of the [GitHub repository](https://github.com/Superkikim/obsidian-chatgpt-import/tree/main/dist).
+1. Download the latest release (currently 1.0.1b) from the [GitHub repository](https://github.com/Superkikim/obsidian-chatgpt-import/releases).
 2. In your Obsidian vault, navigate to the `.obsidian/plugins/` directory.
 3. Create a new folder called `obsidian-chatgpt-import`.
 4. Place the downloaded `main.js` file into this new folder.